browniwils/printf/README.md

 # 0x11.
 C - printf
 This is a group project for ALX Software Engineering program.
-It is require by us to imitate the features of the <code>printf()</code> function in the standard library of C programming language.
+It is required by us to imitate the features of the <code>***printf()***</code> function in the standard library of C programming language.

 ### Group Members
 | Student ID | Name                     | Cohort |